GenomeDK/genomedk-docs/docs/index.rst

   getting-started

+How do I request a project folder?
+How many resources am I using?
+How do I keep an eye on what other members of my project are doing?
+In this section we aim to answer these questions.

+.. toctree::
+  :maxdepth: 1

+  projects-and-accounting

 The queueing system is a central part of any high-performance computing system.
 Here you learn the most common commands and how to work with both interactive and batch jobs.

-.. toctree::
-  :maxdepth: 1

-  ../zones/index

-These are instructions for the users who are working in a closed zone (primarily iPSYCH).
-If you are not working in a closed zone you can skip this part.

 .. toctree::
   :maxdepth: 1